Gender inequality in the United States: Sexual assault

+In a national survey conducted in the United States of America, 14.8% of women over 17 years of age reported having been raped in their lifetime (with an additional 2.8% having experienced attempted rape) and 0.3% of the sample reported having been raped in the previous year.

-Political participation
+Political participation and ambition

 The Center for American Women and Politics reports that, as of 2013, 18.3% of congressional seats are held by women and 23% of statewide elective offices are held by women; while the percentage of Congress made up of women has steadily increased, statewide elective positions held by women have decreased from their peak of 27.6% in 2001.
 Women also make up, as of 2013, 24.2% of state legislators in the United States.
 Among the one hundred largest cities in the United States, ten had female mayors as of 2013.

 In 1977, political science professor Susan Welch presented three possible explanations for this underrepresentation of women in politics: one, that women are socialized to avoid careers in politics; two, that women's responsibilities in the home keep them away out of both the work force and the political arena; and three, women are more often than men members of other demographic groups with low political participation rates.
 In 2001, M. Margaret Conway, political science professor at the University of Florida, also presented three possible explanations for the continuation of this disparity: one, similar to Welch's first explanation, sociological and societal norm discourages women from running; two, women less frequently acquire the necessary skills to hold a political leadership position from nonpolitical activities; and three, gatekeeping in party politics prevents women from running.

+According to Lawless and Fox's 2018 research and literature analysis, which was conducted through a comprehensive review of existing studies and data, male governors rule in forty-four of the most influential 20 states in the U.S., outnumbering female governors significantly.
+In key elected positions, male politicians outnumber female politicians roughly four times at the local, state, and national levels.
+Their research emphasizes the effects that the political representation imbalance will result in a reduction of addressing complex and diverse issues and concerns, ultimately negatively impacting U.S. democracy.
+As an example of the political representation imbalances, out of the more than 12,000 people who have ever served in the U.S. Congress, only 362 (3%) are women.